project-aethermesh/aetherlay/README.md

 You may use, modify, and distribute this software under the terms of the AGPL-3.0.
 See the LICENSE file for details.

-**TL;DR:** The AGPL-3.0 ensures that all changes and derivative works must also be licensed under AGPL-3.0, and that **proper attribution is maintained**.
-No one may claim this code as their own proprietary work.
-The main goal of this project is to serve the Web3 community as a whole.
+**TL;DR:** The AGPL-3.0 ensures that all changes and derivative works must also be licensed under AGPL-3.0, and that **attribution is preserved**.
+If you run a modified version as a network service, you must make the source code available to users.
+The code is provided **as-is**, without warranties.